The Beginner's Guide to Rabbit Care

 - Discharge around the eyes or saliva around the mouth

-- Changes in skin and coat condition, including unusual moulting, excessive grooming or pulling out their own fur, flaky skin and any signs of blood on or in their fur.
+- Changes in skin and coat condition, including unusual moulting, excessive grooming or pulling out their fur, flaky skin and any signs of blood on or in their fur.

-Health Checks for Rabbits
+Rabbit Health Checks

-In addition to having your rabbit checked routinely by a vet, you should know how to check their health yourself to ensure everything is as it should be, particularly by regularly checking their eyes, ears, claws, and teeth.
+n addition to having your rabbit checked routinely by a vet, you should know how to check their health yourself to ensure everything is as it should be, particularly by regularly checking their eyes, ears, claws, and teeth.
 You should be checking your rabbits:

 - Please check your front teeth and nails at least once a week, as they can grow very quickly.
 If you notice either of these parts is overgrown or misaligned, consult your vet.

-- Check your rabbit's rear end twice daily for any signs of urine staining or stuck droppings which can attract flies that lay eggs on your rabbit resulting in flystrike, which can be fatal.
+- Check your rabbit's rear end twice daily for any signs of urine staining or stuck droppings, which can attract flies that lay eggs on your rabbit, resulting in flystrike, which can be fatal.

-Dental Care
+Rabbit Dental Care

-There are 28 teeth in a rabbit's mouth, although you’ll likely only notice the four large incisors at the very front (though they have 6 incisors in total, a smaller one is found on each side of the upper front incisors, which you might see as well).
-Much like rodents, rabbit’s teeth continue to grow continuously throughout their life and need to be worn down so they remain at the correct length and don’t cause your rabbit any pain or discomfort.
-The best ways to ensure your rabbit’s teeth are cared for include:
+There are 28 teeth in a rabbit's mouth, although you’ll likely only notice the four large incisors at the very front (though they have six incisors in total, a smaller one is found on each side of the upper front incisors, which you might see as well).

 - Check their front four teeth regularly at home and have their teeth checked by your vet routinely as well.
-All it takes is one misaligned tooth to entirely throw your rabbit’s health off course and realignment can only be performed by a trained veterinary practitioner.
+All it takes is one misaligned tooth to throw your rabbit’s health off course entirely, and realignment can only be performed by a trained veterinary practitioner.
 A vet can also note if your rabbit shows any signs of dental injury or disease.

 - Provide safe and suitable toys for them to chew on that don’t have any small parts that could be a choking hazard.
 The best toys, such as small pet chew sticks and other gnawing toys, should have smooth edges and be naturally sourced.